-One of them is through the wall air conditioners, which are often confused or overlapped with window air conditioners.
-Let’s clear the difference and dig into what through the wall ACs are and if they are the right choice for your home.
+One of them is a through-the-wall air conditioner, which is often confused or overlaps with a window air conditioner.
+Let’s begin the guide by clarifying the difference and determining if they are the right choice for your home.

 - Make Through the Wall Air Conditioners Smart!